The Condemned: Critical response

-As of April, 2020, Rotten Tomatoes listed the film with a 16% rating, based on 99 reviews.
+Reviews of The Condemned included complaints of plot holes, overly preachy tone, lack of plot progression, hypocritical morals and poor fight choreography.
+As of April 2020, Rotten Tomatoes listed the film with a 16% rating, based on 99 reviews.
 The site's consensus stated: "The Condemned is a morally ambiguous, exceedingly violent and mostly forgettable action film."
-As of April, 2020, Metacritic gave the film a score of 23 Out of 100, indicating "generally unfavorable reviews".
-Reviews of The Condemned included complaints of plot holes, overly preachy tone, lack of plot progression, hypocritical morals, poor fight choreography and one "fake" wrestler.
+As of April 2020, Metacritic gave the film a score of 23 Out of 100, indicating "generally unfavorable reviews".
+Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 V.A.
 Musetto of the New York Post gave the film zero stars out of four, describing it as a "sickeningly violent and inane movie" and complaining that it is a bad rip-off of Battle Royale and The Most Dangerous Game.

 One of the few positive reviews came from Michael Booth of The Denver Post.
 He described the concept as "The Truman Show meets Con Air" and makes positive notes about the reality television aspects of the story, although he cautions readers not to expect "high art" based on the 3 star rating he gives the film.